-The experiments were continued until, after almost four years of constant labor, I obtained satisfactory pictures before and after accommodation and during the production of myopia and hypermetropia, not only of images on the front of the lens, but of reflections from the iris, cornea, the front of the sclera (white of the eye) and the side of the sclera.
+The experiments were continued until, after almost four years of constant labor, I obtained satisfactory pictures before and after accommodation and during the production of myopia and hypermetropia, not only of images on any surface at will without reflections from the iris, cornea, the front of the sclera (white of the eye) and the side of the sclera.
 I also became able to obtain images on any surface at will without reflections from the other parts.
-Before these results were obtained, however, many difficulties had still to be overcome.
+Before these results were obtained, howevery, many difficulties had still to be overcome.